Cut Your Carbon Footprint in Half

 THE 8 STEPS

 Step One.
-Write a Climate Action Plan to reduce your carbon footprint by 50%.
+Write a Climate Footprint Plan to reduce your carbon footprint by 50%.
 This is very important to do if you want success.
 The first thing to do in developing your Climate Action Plan is to perform a carbon footprint estimate on your household.
 I used this great carbon footprint calculator that I found.
-The link is in the resource list.
+The link is in the resource list at the end of this document.

 In 15 minutes you can complete the Carbon Footprint Calculator with information that you probably have at your fingertips.
 This calculator prepares a report for you that explains a lot in an easy-to-understand manner.
 It allows you to see where you are contributing to CO2 emissions and what practical steps you can take to reduce them.

-To give you a working climate action plan template, I will use a real example—our own household’s Climate Action Plan for you to use as a springboard:
+To give you a working climate footprint plan template, I will use a real example—our own household’s Climate Footprint Plan for you to use as a springboard:

-Template: Magee Family Climate Action Plan: Reduce our household’s annual CO2 emissions by 12 tons—or 50% in 12 months.
+Template: Magee Family Climate Footprint Plan: Reduce our household’s annual CO2 emissions by 12 tons—or 50% in 12 months.

 We found really good information in the footprint calculator.
 First, our four biggest contributors to emissions are ground transportation, household electricity, food choices, and air travel.
 We learned that our two-person household generates 24 tons of carbon emissions per year, or 12 tons each.